Arrondissements of Paris

 Arrondissement 15 - Vaugirard

-This is the largest of the 20 arrondissements in Paris, both in size and population.
-The city's tallest skyscraper, Tour Maine Montparnasse is located here.
-The Parc André Citroën in the west is one of Paris's most interesting modern parks.
+This is the largest of the twenty arrondissements in Paris, both in size and population.
+The tallest skyscraper in the center of Paris – Tour Maine Montparnasse – is located here.
+The Parc André Citroën in the west is one of Paris’s most interesting modern parks.

 Arrondissement 16 - Passy

 Even if the 7th arrondissement may be even more exclusive, the 16th arrondissement has the reputation of being the richest, and only the better-off are able to pay the high rents here.
-The arrondissement is bordered by the enormous Boulogne park on the west.
-Its only tourist attraction of sorts is the Palais de Chaillot, from where you can have a great view of the Eiffel Tower.
-The Palais de Chaillot is also home to several museums.
+The arrondissement is bordered by the enormous Boulogne park to the west.
+A big draw is the Palais de Chaillot, from where you can have a great view of the Eiffel Tower.
+The Palais de Chaillot is also home to several museums and a theater.
+The Musée Guimet, a museum with a collection of Asian art and the Palais de Tokyo, home to modern art, can be found nearby.
+Another notable museum is the Musée Marmottan, with a collection of impressionist art.

 Arrondissement 17 - Batignolles-Monceau